Labs

 Solutions in Ed Tech would likely be plural, and with room for different innovations tailored to different concerns.

-Preliminary product concept: Quick visual and interactive textbooks, where everything on page was responsive, providing custom learning journeys.
+Quick visual and interactive textbooks, where everything on page was responsive, enabling personalized learning journeys.

 With a cohort of high school students and teachers, we gathered early UX feedback and discussed why AI tools were or weren't working in their classrooms.